pippin-29/kreas_script_project_vine-_3.0_-/gitbook-docs/README.md

  /*
 		If you wish to use this work for scientific or commercial purposes, you may contact me at the above email address.

-		You may also be obligated to approach '42' about your wish to collaborate with me.

 		All source (src folder) files are covered by this COPYRIGHT file,